Designing AI Assist

 Why were the Users struggling?

-Problem 1: No Answers, No Guidance
+Challenge 1: No Answers, No Guidance

 Every unanswered question became a phone call.